brianloveswords/buffer-crc32/README.md

 # tests
 This was tested against the output of zlib's crc32 method.
 You can run the tests with`npm test` (requires tap)

+# see also
+https://github.com/alexgorbatchev/node-crc, `crc.buffer.crc32` also
+supports buffer inputs and return unsigned ints (thanks @tjholowaychuk).